Realisation-Level Privacy Filtering: A Realisation-Level Privacy Filter

 \section{A Realisation-Level Privacy Filter}

-We introduce a privacy filter that tracks cumulative leakage, and bounds it with a valid stopping rule.
+We introduce a privacy filter that tracks cumulative privacy loss, and bounds it with a valid stopping rule.
+Unlike the construction of Pan \cite{Pan}, whose approximate guarantee is inherited from a preceding mechanism-level privacy filter, our filter incorporates approximate differential privacy directly into the realisation-level stopping rule.
 In step $i$, the request $r_i$ is received.
 What follows is subtle but essential.
 Rather than deciding whether to release $y_i$, the algorithm decides whether it will receive the \emph{following} request $r_{i+1}$, using knowledge of $r^i$ and $y^{i-1}$.
 Specifically, it uses a step-wise parameter $\hat{\delta}_{i+1}$ to assess the risk of releasing $y_{i+1}$ under the worst case request $r_{i+1}$ and database $x$.
 Formally, $\hat{\delta}_{i+1}$ is given by

 where $\tilde{\mathcal{Y}}_i(z)$ is a function of $x,x'$ and $r_{i+1}$ and is defined as

 Note that the algorithm requires checking the condition $\hat\delta_{i+1} \leq \tilde\delta$.
 This is most easily done by confirming whether